PranavMLTU/Pranav_UR2_Armbot_Project_Source_Code/README.md

-Arduino only has ".ino" file
+Arduino only has ".ino" file.
 All other files are from visual studio